Evo-F/Evo-F/README.md

 Hi there!
 I graduated from the College of the Holy Cross with a bachelor's degree in computer science and a minor in philosophy.
 I currently work at **Mantra Computing** as an IT consultant.
 My ultimate goal is to work in software development.

-## Current Projects
-- I have a few projects that are currently very early in development.

 ## Past Projects
 - IggyBot/IggyPy -- A multifunction Discord bot designed specifically for the Crusader Gaming Hub server.
 This bot handles user verification, high-priority announcement delivery, poll management, and other minor functions.
 - Rust Truth Table Generator -- Originally produced as a term project for a course in programming languages design and implementation, highlighting Rust.